hewtungyuen/churn_modelling/README.md

 This dataset contains details of a bank's customers, with one column being a binary variable reflecting if the customer left the bank (closed his account).

-This churn modelling classification task aims to predict if a customer of the bank has decided to terminate his or her bank membership.
-I applied logistic regression and artificial neural networks for this binary classification problem.
+We aim to predict if a customer of the bank decides to terminate his or her bank membership or not, by using logistic regression and artificial neural networks.

 The dataset is taken from <a href="https://www.kaggle.com/shrutimechlearn/churn-modelling">Kaggle</a>.